Your guide to the TCA press tour

 And for my purposes, the press conferences remain invaluable even when I know I won’t be able to use a single quote from them.
 TV criticism – at least, the traditional pre-review kind that I still practice a lot – is part analysis and part prognostication.
 You’re reviewing the first episode of a show that in success will run for 100 episodes or more.
 As a result, we have to guess which shows will improve from their pilots, which will get worse, and which will stay the same, and the answers the creative team give in these sessions are often blinking neon arrows towards whatever direction the show is going.
 One year, both NBC and FOX had long-form dramas about kidnapping (“Kidnapped” and “Vanished,” respectively) that seemed like they might be hard to sustain for more than a handful of episodes.
 The “Kidnapped” producers were smart and confident and had lots of answers for how the show might work if it came back for a second, third or fifth season; the “Vanished” creator looked terrified at every question about where the series might be by episode 4.
 Both shows ultimately failed in the ratings, but “Kidnapped” was good (and did, in fact, have a foundation that future seasons could have been built on) and “Vanished” was a mess, and I could tell which way each was going to go by the end of those two press conferences.

-The Question That Will Not Die: Every tour, an early session sets the tone for all that's going to follow, as someone asks a question that will be repeated over and over again, from session to session.
-Sometimes, it's the same critic, doing prep work on a story; more often, it's a feeding frenzy, with critic after critic asking The Question or, when panelists refuse to answer it, trotting out variations of it.
-(A popular tour phrase: “If I could come at that from a slightly different angle…”) The Question occasionally appears at more than one tour: “Why aren't there any minority actors on your shows?” is a perennial.
-(This year, because the networks have cast so many minority actors in lead roles, we'll get the inverse of that question.)
+The Question That Will Not Die: Every tour, an early session sets the tone for all that’s going to follow, as someone asks a question that will be repeated over and over again, from session to session.
+Sometimes, it’s the same critic, doing prep work on a story; more often, it’s a feeding frenzy, with critic after critic asking The Question or, when panelists refuse to answer it, trotting out variations of it.
+(A popular tour phrase: “If I could come at that from a slightly different angle…”) The Question occasionally appears at more than one tour: “Why aren’t there any minority actors on your shows?” is a perennial.
 And sometimes, The Question becomes an odd joke.
 A while back, every critic was working on a “Are there too many serialized new dramas?” column (short answer: yes), but the first network to make an appearance was CBS, which only had two serial dramas on its schedule and was still known for traditional procedurals like “CSI” and “Without a Trace.”
 Still, The Question had to be asked, and asked, and asked some more, and CBS president Nina Tassler was completely befuddled by the whole thing.
-At one point in the session — possibly multiple points — I believe the phrase “You're kidding, right?” was uttered.
+At one point in the session — possibly multiple points — I believe the phrase “You’re kidding, right?” was uttered.

+At the most recent tour, we were faced with a lot of shows about serial killers and/or featuring very graphic violence, and so The Question was put to many a showrunner and executive.
+Some had incredibly thoughtful answers (FX’s John Landgraf discussed the difference between third-person and first-person violence, for instance) while others (“The Following” creator Kevin Williamson, for instance) clearly were not prepared for The Question, even though it had been asked and written about for days and weeks in advance.

 The Scrum: For 5-15 minutes after each session, reporters surround one or more of the panelists to ask follow-up questions.
 Once upon a time, this was for parochial stuff the local reporters wouldn’t feel comfortable asking in front of the group. (“How did growing up in Duluth shape your acting?”)
 Nowadays, though, it’s the place where the reporters who didn’t want to speak up during the sessions wait to get their questions in.
 The problem, of course, is that many of the scrums have started turning into mini-press conferences, and in a much more uncomfortable environment where everyone is pressed together in a circle, holding out their phone or voice recorder and trying to get the attention of actors and executives who don’t have eyes in the back of their heads.